Ga-Sebotse

-Ga-Sebotse, also known as Pinkie, is a large village in Ga-Matlala in the Blouberg Local Municipality of the Capricorn District Municipality of the Limpopo province of South Africa.
+Ga-Sebotse, also known as Pinkie and sometimes Pinkie-Sebotse, is a large village in Ga-Matlala in the Blouberg Local Municipality of the Capricorn District Municipality of the Limpopo province of South Africa.
 It is located 73 km northwest of Polokwane and 37 km southwest of Senwabarwana.

+History

+The land the village is built upon was formerly the property of two separate white-owned farms, namely Pinkie and Lucy's Own.
+Both farms were bought by the Matlala chiefdom after they had been released for ownership by natives.
+Lucy's Own laid the foundation of Ga-Sebotse - a name which now extends to nearly half of Pinkie - while the remainder of the latter is still exclusively known as Pinkie.
+The division continues to this day with most of the households on the eastern portion of the road to Mamehlabe recognizing Ntona Manamela as their traditional leader while those on the western portion and Lucy's Own recognize Ntona Chokwe.

 Demographics

-An overwhelming majority of the villagers' ethnicity is African, with a small minority of South Asian shopowners and mixed-race offspring, mostly young children.
+An overwhelming majority of the villagers' ethnicity is black African, with a small minority of South Asian, Ethiopian and Somalian shop-owners and mixed-race offspring, mostly young children.
 The main language spoken is Northern Sotho (the Sepedi dialect).
-Xitsonga and Urdu are the two prominent minority languages.
-The dominant religion is Christianity, although it is currently facing challenges from the newly introduced religion of Islam.
+Xitsonga, Amharic, Somali and Urdu are the main prominent minority languages.
+The dominant religion is Christianity, although it is currently facing a minor challenge from the newly introduced religion of Islam.
+Traditional beliefs are also prevalent.
+Zimbabweans and Mozambicans form the largest immigrant community in the settlement.

 Employment

 There is a high rate of unemployment in Ga-Sebotse mainly due to the lack of infrastructure and the main urban centres of the province are located far away from the settlement.
-Another factor is that Aganang is a rural municipality.
-However, residents of the village are also set to benefit from the development of the Tibane Shopping Centre through employment opportunities.
-The new shopping centre will be located in Tibane, about 16 km southeast.
-It is also expected that the crime rate will be reduced as the many unemployed youths of the settlement and surrounding areas are going to seek employment opportunities at the location.
+Another factor is that the Blouberg municipality is a rural municipality.
+However, residents of the village have also benefitted from the development of the Tibani Shopping Centre through employment opportunities, shopping and banking services.
+The new shopping centre is located in Tibane, about 16 km southeast.